andyvroberts/Design/Systems/BSC-Settlement-Data-Ingest.md

 ### Sequence
 The following UML sequence diagram provides the logical order of the interaction between the components required within this design.

-It also shows that the Timer and Queue Functions contain the majority of activity, and hence the focus of the implementation design effort will be in these components.
-It also indicates that Table Storage is most frequenty accessed, and therefore the design of the table record keys should be carefully considered to efficiently meet all processing needs.

 ![Sequence Diagram](images/acquisition-Sequence.svg)

+This shows that the Timer and Queue Functions contain the majority of activity, and hence the focus of the implementation design effort will be in these components.
+It also indicates that Table Storage is the most frequenty used component, and therefore the design of the table record keys should be carefully considered to efficiently meet all processing needs.